 The Trust considers cash on hand, deposits with financial institutions and money market funds that can be withdrawn or liquidated without prior notice or penalty as equivalent to cash.
-Cash and cash equivalents include cash held on behalf of pension planholders, which represents a net amount for funds in transit between the pension planholders and the pension plan assets.
+Cash and cash equivalents include cash held on behalf of members, which represents a net amount for funds in transit between the members and the pension plan assets.